alantanlc/understanding-nginx/README.md

 # Understanding nginx

-Notes on the design and working principle of [nginx](https://nginx.org)
+Notes on the design and working principles of [nginx](https://nginx.org)